-It is critical to determine whether water quality and biological communities are being improved or degraded.
-It is therefore important to establish the physical conditions of the streams and associated corridor lands, so that the response of those streams and lands to land use changes can be determined.
-Accordingly, this target seeks maintain and expand existing monitoring efforts and research whenever possible.
+It is critical to determine whether water quality and biological communities are improving or degrading.
+It is, therefore, important to establish the physical conditions of the streams and associated corridor lands, so that the response of those streams and lands to land use changes can be determined.
+Accordingly, this target seeks to maintain and expand existing monitoring efforts and research.